CCHS will implant a microchip (identification chip) in your dog or cat for a fee of $20.00. An appointment is required. Call 217-344-7297.

 CCHS is an open admission shelter that accepts all companion animals from owners who feel that this their best option.
 For more information, see our Surrendering an Animal page.

 If you require euthanasia services for an animal that is suffering and at the end of his/her life, we first recommend you bring the animal to a private-practice veterinarian.
-If that is not an option for you, our licensed euthanasia technicians can perform requested euthanasia for a fee of $65.
+If that is not an option for you, our licensed euthanasia technicians can perform requested euthanasia for a fee of $65 for dogs, $45 for cats, and $30 for small animals.
 An appointment is required so that we can make sure that a technician is available.

 Important Considerations Related to Requested Euthanasia: